Landscape photography workshop

 Don’t hesitate to contact me if you’d like to take part in this workshop or if you’d just like more information about this or any other workshop.

 This workshop is suitable for all levels of experience and ability, from beginners to more experienced photographers.
 The small group size allows David to devote ample time throughout the day to each individual participant’s needs and priorities.

 Bring with you the camera equipment you already own.
 A tripod will be useful, but don’t worry if you don’t have one: it is not essential and we should be able to lend you one for the afternoon.

-There will be some walking over uneven ground and up fairly steep slopes, so a reasonable degree of fitness will be needed.
+There will be some walking over uneven ground and up and down fairly steep slopes, so a good degree of fitness will be needed.
 Suitable outdoor clothing and sturdy walking shoes or boots are highly recommended.